pyokagan/pycsdl2/docs/api/surface.rst

    :param int Amask: Bitmask used to extract the alpha component from a pixel.
                      If 0, the surface has no alpha channel.
    :returns: A new blank :class:`SDL_Surface` structure.
-   :raises RuntimeError: The surface could not be created.

 .. function:: SDL_CreateRGBSurfaceFrom(pixels: buffer, width: int, height: int, depth: int, pitch: int, Rmask: int, Gmask: int, Bmask: int, Amask: int) -> SDL_Surface